Carlos Santana Preview, Player Props: Brewers vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff is first in MLB with a collective 9.6 strikeouts per nine innings.
+- The Twins pitching staff ranks first in the league with a collective 9.6 strikeouts per nine innings.

-- The Twins have the seventh-ranked team ERA across all MLB pitching staffs (3.88).
+- The Twins have a 3.91 team ERA that ranks eighth among all league pitching staffs.

-- The right-hander's most recent time out was on Tuesday against the Detroit Tigers, when he threw five innings, surrendering two earned runs while allowing four hits.
+- In his most recent time out on Wednesday, the righty went four innings against the Detroit Tigers, giving up three earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.